prasanthc41m/ping-extension/README.md

 ##

 > [!NOTE]
 > Ping extended version is available with aditional features based on request, development in progress.
-To test and use in below link.
+To test and use go to below link.
 > https://github.com/prasanthc41m/ping-extended-extension